Abdulla4Gamer/CustomDiscordRPC/README.md

 Custom Discord RPC

-Go To Releases And Donwload the Latest One for best experience
+Go To Releases And Download the Latest One for best experience